niccokunzmann/python-recurring-ical-events/docs/community/media.md

 Additional to this documentation, there are other sources of information.

+## News

+You can view current news about this library on [Mastodon](https://toot.wales/tags/RecurringIcalEvents).

 ## Videos

 There are a few videos that cover using this library on [Youtube](https://www.youtube.com/watch?v=nwpS2dCk_Rk&list=PLxMGFFiBKgdb3L550U5EAiCvft2IK08xK).

-## Mastodon

-You can view current news about this library on [Mastodon](https://toot.wales/tags/RecurringIcalEvents).

 ## Conferences